SaFrMo/vue-three-wrap/README.md

         // an object containing CSS renderer objects (see below) CSS,
-        // the text of the first <script> tag in the default slot whose type is set to "shader/vertex" vertexShader,
+        // the text of the first <script> tag in the default slot whose type is set to "shader/vertex"
+        // (defaults to a standard vertex shader if none exists - see src/utils/shader-defaults.js) vertexShader,
-        // the text of the first <script> tag in the default slot whose type is set to "shader/fragment" fragmentShader
+        // the text of the first <script> tag in the default slot whose type is set to "shader/fragment"
+        // (defaults to a pink fragment shader if none exists - see src/utils/shader-defaults.js) fragmentShader
 }
 ```